trueos/trueos-docs/trueos-handbook/helpsupport.rst

 This section describes a small list of guidelines for menu and program design in |trueos|.

-Any graphical program that is a full-featured utility, such as `Life Preserver <https://sysadm.us/handbook/client/sysadmclient.html#life-preserver>`_, should have a *File* menu.
+Any graphical program that is a fully featured utility, such as `Life Preserver <https://sysadm.us/handbook/client/sysadmclient.html#life-preserver>`_, should have a *File* menu.
 However, file menus are not necessary for small widget programs or dialogue boxes.
 When making a file menu, a good